shawdm/darrenshaw_org/cv.md

 The Fantasy Fashion project I led for Shop Direct won the innovation in outsourcing award.

 ### Building a 'living database' for human-machine intelligence analysis
-Joint author on a paper presented at Fusion 2015 conference.
+Joint author on a paper presented at Fusion 2015.
 The paper proposed a new way for intelligence agencies to make use of unstructured information from a range of sources.

 ## Education
-Computer Science BSc hons (1st class), University of Portsmouth Sponsored by IBM
+Computer Science BSc hons (1st class), University of Portsmouth, sponsored by IBM.

 ## Also...